browserbee/browserbee-selenium-operator/docs/concepts/declarative-workflows.md

 ## What Is Declarative Selenium Workflow?

-Declarative workflows is the practice of defining **what** to test (e.g., click this, assert that) in a structured way, instead of writing imperative test code in Python or Java.
+Declarative workflows are the practice of defining **what** to test (e.g., click this, assert that) in a structured way, instead of writing imperative test code in Python or Java.
 You express the desired workflow in a `SeleniumWorkflow` YAML Custom Resource, and the operator handles browser automation behind the scenes.

 ---